joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ### Exercise 4.2: Processing a Post request

 1. First, we need to add a route to handle the post request.
-Open the `index.js` file and add the following code:
+Open the `index.js` file and add the following new route:

 ```javascript
 app.post("/students/edit/:id", async (req, res) => {